StatCan/NBL-CNB/docs/source/address_matching/confidence.rst

 Final Classification
 --------------------

-Once all available confidence modifiers are added to the score the value is then classified into comfidence types.
+Once all available confidence modifiers are added to the score the value is classified into confidence types.
 These classifications and the scores required to attain them can be seen below:

 .. csv-table::